prakashrj/dockerfiles/onboard/README.md

 Different ways to create a development environment.
-Place to save your .rc files etc.
+Place to save .rc files etc.

 1. Install git package and clone your git repo.